CHANGES

 Levi continued, "Why don't you go outside of this comfy room and see what's left of the world out there?
 It isn't a pretty sight," he scolded his once squad pupil.

-"What is done.
-It's done.
+"What is done is done.
 There's no going back now.
 The past will never change.
 We can only move forward," she remarked to him with a reprimanding look, and a stronger tone to remind him of her status.
 She was the Queen.

 Levi didn't care.

-Historia broke the silence in the room.
+Historia broke the silence in the room, walking slightly closer to her old Captain, still holding the small newborn in her arms.
 "So, is that what you came here for?
 To reprimand me about things I already know?
 It won't work.
 I made up my mind about this a long time ago.
-I am in peace."
+I am at peace."
+She stood straight and regal.
+“My loyalty lies with my people,” Historia declared.

 "I am not here for you, and you know that.
-I made a promise," Levi responded and then continued, "I have to admit, that's a bold strategy, using the children as human shields.
+I made a promise," Levi reminded her.
+He looked around the fancy quarters and then continued, "I have to admit, that's a bold strategy, using the children as human shields.
 It fits your perverted ideals."

 "They are not shields.
 You were there when I took a vow of raising the orphans, and you supported me.
-I have royal guards here for their protection, as much as my own," Historia responded.
+I have royal guards here for their protection, as much as my own," Historia responded sternly.

 "If I knew you were going to brainwash those poor kids into joining your cult, I would never have endorsed any of this.
-Now, where are you keeping the children 'safe'?
+Now, where are you keeping the children 'safe’?
 Is it in a room as luxurious as this?
 I doubt it."
-Levi justified himself while looking around the royal quarters.
+Levi said while raising his arms to the high decor, to illustrate his point.

 "Of course I did.
 I am the only family he has," affirmed Levi.